carpentries/lesson-development-training/instructors/instructor-notes.md

 ## Schedule

+The curriculum is intended to be delivered in 2 parts over six half-days.
+Part 1 takes 4 half-days and teaches the theory of lesson design as well as implementing lessons using The Carpentries Workbench.
+At the end of part 1, learners are expected to have an outline for a whole lesson, and a detailed plan for some of its individual sections/episodes.
+Part 2 takes 2 half-days and teaches collaborating effectively on open lesson development projects.
-The curriculum was piloted in six half-days, with an extended break for lesson trial runs between half-days 4 & 5.
+There is an extended break for lesson trial runs between parts 1 & 2, wher learners are expected to conduct mini pilots of their lessons with the intended target audiences.

-Below is a suggested six half-day schedule that can be used as a guideline to plan the content for each teaching session.
+Below is a suggested that can be used as a guideline to plan the content and timings for each teaching session.

+### Part 1

-### Day 1
+#### Day 1

 | Time           | Session Title                           |
 |----------------| --------------------------------------- |